 2015: PhD in health sciences, University of Wisconsin-Milwaukee

 Dr. Schwartz began her training at the University of Texas at Austin, where she earned a bachelor’s degree in communication sciences and disorders with a focus in speech-language pathology.
 She then earned a master’s degree in occupational therapy from Washington University in St. Louis in 2010.
 After a few years in the clinic as an occupational therapist, Dr. Schwartz returned to formal education in the Health Sciences program at the University of Wisconsin-Milwaukee, where she earned a doctor of philosophy in 2015.
-From 2015-2021, Dr. Schwartz served as an assistant professor at Florida International University (FIU) in Miami, Fla.
-At FIU, one of the nation’s few research-intensive Hispanic serving institutions, Dr. Schwartz developed her skills in minority health and health disparities.
+From 2015-2021, Dr. Schwartz served as an assistant professor at Florida International University (FIU) in Miami, FL.
+She returned to Washington University in St. Louis in 2021.

 Schwartz, J. K., & Unni, E. (2021).
 Inclusion of People with Disabilities in Research to Improve Medication Adherence: A Systematic Review.
 Patient preference and adherence, 15, 1671. https://doi.org/ 10.2147/PPA.S314135

 Schwartz, J.K. & Unni, E. (2019).
 Letter by Schwartz and Unni Regarding article, “Ethnic Differences in 90-Day Poststroke Medication Adherence.”
 Stroke, 50 (9), E267. https://doi.org/10.1161/STROKEAHA.119.026521